onstash/blog.onstash.me/content/blog/looking-back-at-2018.md

 - **Marketing is hard, especially in the B2C space**

-    Last year I was enthusiastic in building Footyfollowr.
+    Last year I was enthusiastic about building Footyfollowr.
 My main pitch point was sOmE tEcHy ThInG tHaT aDdS nO tAnGiBlE vAlUe To A nOrMaL uSeR.
-Yes I am a fan of Spongebob memes.
+Yes, I am a fan of Spongebob memes.
 TODO - Have to read more about marketing.

 - **Code review is easy if done in smaller chunks**